MarkhamShofner/Intro_to_Control_Flow/README.md

 ***

 #### Practice Skill together – WE DO (5 min)
-Let's write a function that accepts a plane ticket cost, and logs "Too Expensive", "Seems Reasonable", and "Buy Buy Buy!" at $500, $250, $100 ranges respectively.
+Let's write a function that accepts a plane ticket cost, and logs:
+- "Buy Buy Buy!" below $100
+- "Seems Reasonable" between $100 and $200
+- "Too Expensive" above $500
-If the cost is above $500 log "I'm not made of money!".
+- "I'm not made of money!" if none of the above

 ```javascript
 function ticketCost (x) {

     if (/*condition to be met*/) {
       /*code to execute*/
     } else if (/*secondary condition*/) {